jeffrey8373/zynq-ultrascale-plus/petalinux/README.md

 # Petalinux Setup

 1.Create a petalinux project, named as "petalinux", which type is "project" and using "zynqMP" template
-'petalinux-create -t project -n petalinux --template zynqMP'
+`petalinux-create -t project -n petalinux --template zynqMP`

+2.Using the following cmd to enter the petalinux dirextion
+`cd ./petalinux`

+3.Configure the Petalinux hardware parameters, make sure there is only on .xsa file `petalinux-config --get-hw-description = ./../`

+4.The configuration UI will show, configure it as the follwing picture shows and save the change, exit the UI and waiting for configureation finish